RUB-EP1/ExercisesDataAnalysisWS2425/README.md

 ## Lecture Material

-Code for the notebooks showcased at the lectures can be found in the [lectures/](lectures/) folder.
+Code for the notebooks showcased at the lectures can be found in the [lectures/](lectures/) folder, see [lectures/README.md](lectures/README.md) for overview.
 The github link can be used for the path link in Pluto starting page.

 ## Exercises and Tutorials